thanksgiving buffet ideas

 - Fill in any blank spaces with decorative fall accents such as whole nuts, mini pumpkins or even some colorful leaves and twigs collected from your backyard.
 Just be sure to leave a little space for any unexpected food dishes, or to set out last-minute items such as gravy boats.

-posted in our entertaining series
+posted in our party idea series